NotBrioche/Modrinth-Modpacks/README.md

 # Customization

-Some mods are present in every modpack like [Custom HUD](https://modrinth.com/mod/customhud), they offer a good experience with a great range for customization.
-Presets are made in the modpacks but you can change it anytime with [Mod Menu](https://modrinth.com/mod/modmenu).
-Here is a list for [Customizable Mods](modpacks/general.md#Customizable-mods)
+Some mods are present in every modpack like [Custom HUD](https://modrinth.com/mod/customhud) or [Shared Resources](#), they offer a good experience with a great range for customization.
+Presets are made in the modpacks but you can change it anytime, there is a list for [very useful mods](modpacks/general.md) and how to use them.

 # Updating mods

-From what I know it is not possible to directy update a modpack for a new version on [Modrinth](https://modrinth.com), if you need to update versions you can use my modpacks.
+[Modrinth](https://modrinth.com) have an option to directly update the version but I don't recommand it for you, if you try updating mods directly older mods will be ignored and after updating everything you will likely end with a conflict.
 I will be updating frequently for newer versions with informations on the non-avalible mods.
-Once you.ve downloaded the modpack **do not update the mods**, it will surely break.

 # Participating